-Unlike previous work that manually defined a small number ($<10$) of hand-crafted tools~\cite{DBLP:conf/nips/LuPCGCWZG23,DBLP:conf/acl/PanWLLWKN23} or retrieved tools from a predefined set~\cite{DBLP:conf/iclr/QinLYZYLLCTQZHT24,DBLP:sci_agent}, we choose to train a specialized \textit{tool maker} model that \textbf{learns to \textit{generate} tools dynamically, based on the specifics of the table and the context of the problem.} This approach not only preserves the model's ability to ``extract'' previously encountered tools from its parametric memory, but also empowers the model to create novel tools as needed for unique problems, as shown in Section~\ref{sec:tool use}.
+Unlike previous work that manually defined a small number ($<10$) of hand-crafted tools~\cite{DBLP:conf/nips/LuPCGCWZG23,DBLP:conf/acl/PanWLLWKN23} or retrieved tools from a predefined set~\cite{DBLP:conf/iclr/QinLYZYLLCTQZHT24,DBLP:sciagent}, we choose to train a specialized \textit{tool maker} model that \textbf{learns to \textit{generate} tools dynamically, based on the specifics of the table and the context of the problem.} This approach not only preserves the model's ability to ``extract'' previously encountered tools from its parametric memory, but also empowers the model to create novel tools as needed for unique problems, as shown in Section~\ref{sec:tool use}.
 While generating tools offer greater flexibility, it is crucial to prevent the tool maker from creating overly-specific tools (\textit{e.g.}, \texttt{count\_people\_on\_third\_floor}), as this would hinder its ability to generalize to new problems.
-To address this issue, we incorporate \textit{tool abstraction} and \textit{tool deduplication} steps when constructing synthetic data for training the module (elaborated on in Section~\ref{subsec:model_training}).
+To address this issue, we incorporate \textit{tool abstraction} and \textit{tool deduplication} steps when constructing synthetic data for training the module (Section~\ref{subsec:model_training}).

-In addition to generating useful tools, the model also constructs a high-level reasoning plan $R = [ r_1, \cdots, r_N ]$, which outlines how the tools should be applied.
+The model also constructs a high-level reasoning plan $R = [ r_1, \cdots, r_N ]$, which outlines how tools should be applied.
 The reasoning plan is formulated as a sequence of $N$ function calls.
 Each \textit{function call} $r_i = (s_i, A_i, V_i)$ includes the function $s_i \in \mathcal{S}$, the \textit{argument} $A_i$ passed to the function, and the \textit{variable} $V_i$ that stores the result of the function call $s_i(A_i)$.

 This reasoning plan acts as a programmatic blueprint, guiding the table-based reasoning process.
-Both the tool set $S$ and the reasoning plan $R$ are then provided to the explanation generator, which produces the final explainable reasoning output.
+Both the tool set $S$ and the reasoning plan $R$ are then provided to the explanation generator, producing the final explainable reasoning output.